 Genital itching after sex can sometimes be due to dry skin or a lack of lubrication around the genital area.
-In cases where itching persists, this symptom could be a sign of an infection, allergic reaction, or sexually transmitted infection (STI).
+If the itching persists, it could be a sign of an infection, allergic reaction, or sexually transmitted infection (STI).

 In this article, we look at the possible causes of genital itching in females and males and discuss the treatment options.